The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Sandra Lindsay, a nurse in New York City, becomes the first person in the United States to receive a shot outside of clinical trials on December 14.
 Trump receives a COVID vaccine in January before leaving the White House, encouraging others to get the shot, too.

 Trump’s election denialism culminates in a crowd of his supporters storming the US Capitol on January 6, 2021, an attempt to violently halt the official certification of the 2020 presidential election results.
 The event prompts global fear about the future stability of democracy in the United States.
-Subsequent reports document that the insurrectionist mob came within about 30 yards of then-Vice President Mike Pence—and the Air Force officer carrying the nuclear “football” that contains the launch codes for US nuclear forces.
+Subsequent reports document that the insurrectionist mob came within about 30 yards of then-Vice President Mike Pence—and the Air Force officer carrying the nuclear “football” that contains the codes to validate orders for launching nuclear weapons.
 In the days thereafter, according to an NBC News report about the book Peril by Bob Woodward and Robert Costa of the Washington Post, then House Speaker Nancy Pelosi called then-Chairman of the Joint Chiefs of Staff Mark Milley seeking to keep Trump “from initiating military hostilities or accessing the launch codes and ordering a nuclear strike.”
 According to the book, Milley told Pelosi, “I can guarantee you, you can take it to the bank, that there'll be, that the nuclear triggers are secure and we're not going to do — we're not going to allow anything crazy, illegal, immoral or unethical to happen.”

 Twitter disables Trump’s account due to what it considers violent rhetoric.
 “After close review of recent Tweets from the @realDonaldTrump account and the context around them—specifically how they are being received and interpreted on and off Twitter—we have permanently suspended the account due to the risk of further incitement of violence,” the company says in a statement.